Audien Hearing Aids Review and Pricing

 While on the website, I checked out the other resources Audien provides to make purchasing, tracking, and setting up your hearing aids as stress-free as possible.

-• Track order status: Audien hosts an order tracker page on its website.
+- Track order status: Audien hosts an order tracker page on its website.
 Simply put in the email address you used when making a purchase to get tracking updates.
 I liked how easy this feature was to use.
-It’s a lot simpler than trying to locate an order number in an email.
+It’s a lot simpler than locating an order number in an email.

-Savings Tip: When you visit Audien’s website, a pop-up lets you play a spin-to-win game for a chance at 10 or 15 percent off your purchase.
+Savings Tip: When you visit Audien’s website, a $100 savings offer immediately pops up.
 You just need to enter your email address.

 Unboxing and Setup

-Audien sent me its new Atom and Atom Pro hearing aids models to test out.
+Audien sent me their Atom and Atom Pro hearing aid models to test.
 Both came in a sleek white box filled with everything you need to care for and charge the hearing aids.
 My mom and I gave both pairs a test run to see how well they fit, as well as their ability to improve our hearing.

 What’s Inside the Box?